unframework/article-modular-front-end/NOTES.md

 Let's pretend we completed a computer science degree 15 years ago and then spent the rest of the time until now working on a farm under a rock on the moon... in Jupiter's orbit.

 We have now returned to the lucrative world of web-app development, and have joined a "shop" - either a product startup or a consulting firm or freelancing or working a department in a large bank.
-We are doing "front-end development," according to HR.
-What is our perspective on the next project assignment we get?
+We are doing "front-end development," according to our job posting.
+So what is our perspective on the next project assignment we get?

 We are still building software, yes.
 We might have a "front end" title, but we are still contributing to a cohesive software project overall.
 And as a whole, it is expected to meet some requirements, as software usually would.
 In this case that usually includes: